Mughal conquest of Bakla: Aftermath

 Ramchandra was later brought by Raja Satrajit to Subahdar Islam Khan I in Jahangir Nagar.
 As a result of the surrender of his navy, the Subahdar reorganised Bakla, allowing Ramchandra to remain as a zamindar but assigning portions of Bakla to various jagirdars and karoris who participated in the conquest.
 Bakla was established as a sarkar of the Bengal Subah, and Syed Hakim and his brothers were appointed as its governors.
 Emperor Jahangir awarded parts of Chandradwip to Ulfat Ghazi for his participation in the campaign, and these areas became the Nazirpur pargana of Bakla.
 Ghazi became the founder of the Miah family of Nalchira and his descendants continued to hold influential positions in the history of Barisal for several centuries.

-In present times, Barisalis holding the surnames of Dhali, Mal and Paik are identified as descendants of members of Ramchandra's army.
-Surname Khan then appeared to Muslim Barisalis who were identified as descendants of members of Islam Khan's Army.
+In present times, local Bengalis holding the surnames of Dhali, Mal and Paik are identified as descendants of members of Ramchandra's army.
+Surname Khan then appeared to Muslim Bengalis who were identified as descendants of members of Islam Khan's Army.